Meykaye/java-platformer-game/README.md

 ## Overview

 I aim to build a classic 2D platformer game using Java.
-The game will involve a player character navigating through various levels, jumping between platforms, avoiding enemies.
-I intend to do this project as a hobby as I like to talk and design related to gaming.
+The game will involve a player character navigating through various levels, jumping between platforms and avoiding enemies.
+I intend to do this project as a hobby as I like to take interest in gaming.

 ## Development Stages as of now